handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 :::

-In this demo, rows are initially sorted by column A, in ascending order.
+In this demo, rows are initially sorted by the first column, in ascending order.

 ::: only-for javascript